Terenure: History

 The earliest references to the area include a 12th century record of a grant (ref Grant CCA-DCc-ChAnt/C/1206 stored in the Canterbury Cathedral Archives), by which Henry II of England granted the lands of Terenure and Kimmage (Cheming) in Rathfarnham to Walter the goldsmith ('aurifauber') in 1175.
 It has not been established how the lands reverted to the crown within 40 years.

 Terenure, Drimnagh and Kimmage, then well to the south of the city of Dublin, were granted to the Barnewell family by King John in 1215.
 The Barnewells gave some of the land to St John the Baptist Hospital outside Newgate, and Cromwell confiscated the remainder from them.

 Later, Terenure passed through the hands of various owners.
 In the seventeenth century, the main landowners were the Deane family, whose most notable member was Joseph Deane, Chief Baron of the Irish Exchequer; his estates later passed to the Bourne family.
 Fortfield House was built around 1785 by a later Chief Baron, Barry Yelverton, 1st Viscount Avonmore.
 It was later owned by John Hatchell, the Attorney General for Ireland and passed by inheritance to the Perrin family.
 It was demolished in 1934.

 On 2 January 1941, during World War II, the German Luftwaffe bombed Terenure, injuring seven people and destroying two houses.

 Education

-Schools within the Terenure area include St. Joseph's BNS, Presentation Primary School, Presentation College (was Presentation secondary school; renamed in 2004), Terenure College and Our Lady's Secondary school.
+Schools within the Terenure area include St. Joseph's BNS, St. Pius X BNS, St. Pius X GNS, Presentation Primary School, Presentation College, Terenure College and Our Lady's Secondary school.